-37.10 Unless specifically authorised by the FIA, during the start of a race the pit wall must be kept free of all persons with the exception of one person per car, properly authorised officials and fire marshals, all of whom shall have been issued with and shall be wearing the appropriate pass.

-37.11 A penalty under Article 16.3 a) or b) may be imposed for a false start if so reported by start line judges, judges of fact, the Race Director or the Starter.

-37.12 Only in the following cases will any variation in the start procedure be allowed:

-- a) If it starts to rain after the five-minute signal but before the race is started and, in the opinion of the Race Director, competitors should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the 15-minute point. - b) If the start of the race is imminent and, in the opinion of the Race Director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and information concerning the likely delay will be displayed on the timing monitors.
-Once the start time is known, at least ten minutes' warning will be given. - c) If the race is started behind the Safety Car, Article 39 will be applied.
+- 37.10 Unless specifically authorised by the FIA, during the start of a race the pit wall must be kept free of all persons with the exception of one person per car, properly authorised officials and fire marshals, all of whom shall have been issued with and shall be wearing the appropriate pass. - 37.11 A penalty under Article 15.3 d) e) or f) may be imposed for a false start if so reported by start line judges, judges of fact, the Race Director or the Starter. - 37.12 Only in the following cases will any variation in the start procedure be allowed: - a) If it starts to rain after the five-minute signal but before the race is started and, in the opinion of the Race Director, competitors should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the 15-minute point. - b) If the start of the race is imminent and, in the opinion of the Race Director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and information concerning the likely delay will be displayed on the timing monitors.
+Once the start time is known, at least ten minutes' warning will be given. - c) If the race is started behind the Safety Car, Article 39 will be applied. - d.
+Any car(s) starting the race from the pit lane may join the formation lap once the whole field has passed the end of the pit lane and the pit lane exit light has been changed to green.
+The light will be green for a maximum of ten seconds.